Guinness advertisement from 1935

 From its very first appearance in 1935, a Toucan became immediately recognisable as an advertisement for Guinness, the Dublin based brewers.
 For over 45 years it appeared on many types of advertising and marketing products for Guinness and it became as important a motif as the Guinness Harp.

 This team produced some memorable posters for Guinness including several posters in the whimsical "Zoo" series.
-These included a zoo keeper with a Guinness, a sealion balancing drink on his nose, an ostrich with the shape of a swallowed glass halfway down its neck, a tortoise with a glass of stout on its back, and a toucan with two Guinness bottles balanced on its beak accompanied by the words.
+These included a zoo keeper with a Guinness, a sealion balancing drink on his nose, an ostrich with the shape of a swallowed glass halfway down its neck, a tortoise with a glass of stout on its back, and, of course, the toucan with two Guinness bottles balanced on its beak accompanied a little verse.

 If he can say as you can